The British by Descent Campaign fights for British citizenship equality.

 Besides these unjust conditions, this has two implications: firstly, the applicant has to be approved; secondly, if accepted, can be revoked by the government.
 This route to conditional citizenship is designed for immigrants and is not at all appropriate for children of a British parent.

+The right to claim unconditional British citizenship via a British parent, should not be conditional.
 To be British by descent is a birthright.
 The Government currently recognises this for some but not all.

-This discrimination (ageism, sexism, and marital status) is unjustified.
+This discrimination (ageism, sexism) is unjustified.

 Please support Campaign for Citizenship Equality.